ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Because Python docstrings are written using reStructuredText syntax, you can take advantage of some of the directives available in this plaintext markup language.
-Here are some Sphinx directives that can be used in docstrings, although they should be used sparignly as they do not look very good in text terminals.
+Here are some Sphinx directives that can be used in docstrings, although they should be used sparingly as they do not look very good in text terminals.

 - ``note``: Highlights important information to be aware of.
 - ``warning``: Points out an action that might result in data loss or cause